Learn more aboutStarling Bank Bikes

 How much does it cost to hire a bike?

-It costs 50p to unlock a pedal bike and 5p per minute of cycling
+Pedal bike: It costs 50p to unlock and 5p per minute of cycling.

-It costs £1.00 to unlock an e-bike and the 10p per minute of cycling.
+E-bike: It costs £1 to unlock and 10p per minute of cycling.

 As soon as you unlock the bike, a ride fee will begin and ends when you lock the bike at the end of your journey.
 Pay for your ride by linking a credit, debit or pre-paid payment card to the Beryl App.

-If you lock a bike outside the operating zone, a fee of £10 will apply.
+If you lock a bike outside the operating zone, a £25 fee will apply.
 If the bike is not brought back into the operating zone within 24 hours, an additional £80 fee will apply to cover the cost of recovering the bike.

 Pause your ride

 Run your errands without paying any parking or unlock fees.
 If you need to pop to the shops or swing by an ATM while using the bike, you can lock your bike and pause your ride multiple times for up to 15 minutes instead of ending the journey.

 How do I pause my ride?